Poincar\'e inequalities on graphs: Introduction and notation

 \section{Introduction and notation}

-Poincaré inequalities have played an important role in analysis on noncompact manifolds, Lie groups, infinite graphs, and more generally on metric spaces.
-A complete overview of the literature on this subject would go out of the scope of this paper, so we refer the reader to \cite{HK, HEINONEN} and the references therein.
+The doubling condition and the validity of (some form of) Poincaré inequality have been proved to be natural assumptions to develop analysis on noncompact manifolds, Lie groups, infinite graphs, and more generally on metric spaces.
+See \cite{HK, HEINONEN} and the references therein for an overview on the topic.

-While the key role of these inequalities is largely understood, and their validity is considered a natural geometric assumption in the context of analysis in metric spaces, on the other hand, quite surprisingly, in the discrete setting there is a lack of concrete examples of graphs fulfilling these inequalities in the literature.
-In this note we focus on infinite graphs and we prove that some concrete common families of measures and graphs actually fulfil the desired property of supporting Poincaré-type inequalities.

-(Local) Poincaré inequalities combined with the (local) doubling condition, are a standard tool to obtain (local) Harnack inequalities both in continuous and discrete settings (see \cite{delmotte1997, delmotte1999, RSV, SF}).
-Applications of the Poincaré inequalities discussed in this note in such direction will be object of further investigation in \cite{LS}.
+These assumptions, however, seem to be often too restrictive: in many concrete situations, indeed, the two conditions may be verified to hold only locally.
+On the other hand, the family of locally doubling metric measure spaces supporting a local Poincaré inequality is expected to be wide enough to comprise many of the concrete examples of metric space it is common to work with, and it might be considered folklore that the local version of these assumptions should often be enough to develop (local) analysis.